SEPT. 28 Rosh Hashanah - Beginning of Jewish "New Year" and High Holy Days. Gary Schoenberg to lead

 "By applying our creative nature to our job situations, we can not only change ourselves, but everyone with whom we come in contact.
 We can do this with any job, and in any place.
 We will explore Life-work and Spirituality and how we can apply simple principles in order to make what we do not just our jobs, but our life work."

-Mar 23 - Pebble Hill Hosts award-winning singer-song writer Jody Kessler and her band, One Love on an "Interfaith Journey to Power Chants!"
-Throughout the ages and across cultures, devotional chanting has been a powerful vehicle for connecting with the presence of Spirit.
+NOV.
+9 Joyti Kessler and One Love Chant-Throughout the ages and across cultures, devotional chanting has been a powerful vehicle for connecting with the presence of Spirit.
 Although the Divine has many names and forms, the power of chant is universal.
-In this service, Jody and her band takes us on an experiential journey into the world of chant from many traditions.
+It is also a simple and direct way to access the wellspring of love that lives within every human heart.
+In this service, Interfaith Minister and musician Jody Kessler (Jyoti), along with her band, One Love Chant, takes us on an experiential journey into the world of chant, with a sampling from many traditions.
 Come prepared to sing and be moved in this musical celebration of global prayer!

 NOV.
 30 First Sunday of Advent: The Gifts we Bring!

 If you're interested or have questions, reply to celebration team members Larry Hall (firstname.lastname@example.org) or Rosalind Cauffman (email@example.com) or Dave Perkins (Perknose@gmail.com).